SeanGrayCS/cs_portfolio_hs/README.md

-# cs_portfolio
+# cs_portfolio_hs
 Portfolio of some CS work done in High School (2018-2022).
+I was not especially diligent in adding all work to this repository, so some CS work is missing.

 CS2 Labs - contains most work from AP Computer Science A (2019-2020).